|Home / more articles - The author - Contact on your terms - Links - Services|

 Another way to spot the trick is by considering whether the action would be needed in a world without uncertainty.
 For example, suppose you are talking about risks on a project and someone suggests "training users to use the new software" as a risk response.
 If the project was carried out in a very stable and predictable environment, in a world where all our forecasts and plans proved to be correct, would we still need to train users to use the new software?
 Yes.
 So this training is not a risk response.
 We would have to do it even in a world without risk.
 Would we still have to make a plan to do training?
 Yes.
 Would we still need to allocate adequate resources to do training?
 Yes.

-In contrast, would we need to do early trials of the training materials to find out how long training really takes?
+In contrast, but still in a world without uncertainty, would we need to do early trials of the training materials to find out how long training really takes?
 No!
 Would we need to test users' knowledge in some way to check that the training has been successful?
 No!
-These are actions that our uncertain world makes necessary.
+These are actions that our uncertain world makes necessary so they are proper risk responses.

 The earlier example of a Customer Satisfaction Programme is yet another way to avoid doing real risk management.
 The basis of the trick is that a reader cannot state definitely that the item is a sham because there might be some risk managing actions within the programme.
 In this case I suggest being skeptical.
 An honest attempt at risk management would read very differently.